OUR AMBITION

 Responding to the needs of community when it arises.
 This could be in the form of droughts, floods, economic downturn or cyclones.

-Encouraging greater community and mana whenua engagement with planting projects.
+Encouraging greater community and mana whenua engagement.

-Engage tamariki and whānau
+Inspiring tamariki and whānau

 Young people and families are the heart of our community.
 They are what makes it special and what drives it forwards.
 By inspiring and passing knowledge to the families in our community, we can nurture, educate and mentor our tamariki and rangatahi (younger generation) to help create the next generation of kaitiaki.